 |Self-rising Flour||4-6 months|

 |Barley Flour||2-3 months|

 |Gluten-Free or Alternative Flours(banana, buckwheat, coconut, nuts, rice, etc.)||2-5 months|

 There are many ways to store fresh flour that you can use to keep your flour.
-Some are designed to keep flour long term, other flour storage methods take up less space and resources.
+Some are designed to keep flour long-term.
+Other flour storage methods take up less space and resources.

 When storing flour for a couple of months for standard use.
 You can just let it sit in a pantry or somewhere that’s dry, cool and dark.
 Flour kept for a short time can be left in its bag.
 Others decant into 5-gallon containers as there’s less chance of getting flour dust all over the place when making bread.
 See 5 gallon containers on Amazon

 For storing flour for more than a few months, transfer it to an airtight container food storage container with a tight seal so that no moisture or air can get inside.
-This will prevent your flour from turning bad and slows oxidation.
+This will prevent your flour from turning bad and slow oxidation.

 Mylar bags with oxygen absorbers are excellent.
-If you are worried about bugs, or for some extra keeping quality, you can put them inside the fridge.
+If you are worried about bugs or for some extra keeping quality, you can put them inside the fridge.
 See Mylar bags with oxygen absorbers on Amazon

 Storing flour for several months, a year, or even longer is still possible.
 You’ll want to keep your wheat and grains tasting as fresh as possible.
 Placing your bags or containers of flour in the freezer is a great solution.
 Leave the flour out until it’s reached room temperature before using it.